-The DCS market grew modestly in 2012, representing about 3 percent market growth worldwide.
-However the regional picture was not uniform at all.
-North America and Latin America grew well, while the growth rate slowed in the Asia region.
-The business contracted slightly in the EMEA region, despite strong business levels in the Middle East.
+The Worldwide DCS market grew modestly in 2013, with revenues showing about 4 percent growth worldwide.
+The regional picture was not uniform.
+Latin America outpaced all other regions, while the growth rate was flat in North America after a very large jump in 2012.
+Surprisingly, Asia also experienced tepid growth overall.
+The business grew in the EMEA region, due to strong project activity in the Middle East and Russia.

 An aging installed base represents a major challenge facing suppliers in the DCS market.
-While they have certainly stepped up their offerings in terms of both product and support services, the system upgrade path is still seen as difficult and disruptive by many end users.
+While they have certainly stepped up their offerings in terms of both product and support services, many end users still see the system upgrade path as difficult and disruptive.
 The key to unlocking this potential market is to design upgrade processes with the same and perhaps even greater care than is spent on new products.
-The challenge is providing smooth paths to upgrade old products and systems that were not designed with smooth or on-line upgrades in mind.
+The challenge is to provide smooth paths to upgrade old products and systems that were not designed with smooth or on-line upgrades in mind.

-Both automation suppliers and end users strive to get more value out of their automation systems.
-Some key strategies for success in this study include:
+Both automation suppliers and end users strive to get more value from their automation systems.
+Some key strategic issues covered in the study include:

 - Technology and business trends for DCS